eggie5/QCAR_starter_kit/README.md

 * Ant build script
 * [Screen shot here]

+To see a demo video of Qualcomm AR in action: http://eggie5.com/24-qcar-getting-started

 These instructions are for OS X 10.6.7 and Android API Level 3 (2.1 update 1 Eclair)